-The following categories of faculty may use these appeal procedures: 1) tenure-line faculty; 2) continuing appointment-line law library faculty; and 3) term faculty who have five or more years of consecutive full-time service.
+The following categories of faculty may use these appeal procedures: 1) tenured and tenure-track faculty; 2) library continuing appointment and library continuing appointment-track law library faculty; and 3) term faculty who have five or more years of consecutive full-time service.
 A faculty member may appeal (on limited bases) a final action by the provost regarding nonrenewal, non-promotion, or denial of tenure.
 All parties involved will maintain confidentiality throughout the process and after the process is complete; only relevant information will be shared with persons with a legitimate need to know.
 Breaches of confidentiality may subject the person to disciplinary action as described in Disciplinary Actions, Investigations, and Formal Faculty Hearings in section 19 of this Manual.